Ostlegionen: Background

-Members of Osteinheiten usually faced execution or harsh terms of imprisonment, if they were captured by Soviet forces or repatriated to the USSR by the western Allies.
+Members of Osteinheiten usually faced execution or harsh terms of imprisonment if they were captured by Soviet forces or repatriated to the USSR by the western Allies.
+Frequently, emigres in the service of the Wehrmacht had the upper hand in those units or otherwise worked with former Red Army soldiers.

 Ost-Bataillone

 Ost-Bataillone wore German uniforms and equipment and were integrated into larger German formations.
 They began as the private initiatives of individual military commanders.
 Most were utilized on the Eastern Front and in the Balkans.